 Regular Class self-training

 At this stage of your application, you are actually hired as a teacher with Whales English.
-However, if you would like to receive regular classes, whereby you teach the same students for 25-week blocks, you do need to complete this element.
+However, if you would like to receive regular classes, whereby you teach the same students for 25 or 30-week blocks, you do need to complete this element.

 The regular class training includes several documents and training videos for you to complete in your own time.
 I highly recommend actually spending time properly going through these.
 They will help prepare you for how to teach regular classes and showcase some of the regular lesson content.
 When you have completed your self-training, you are required to book a live training session to go over the important points and offer an opportunity to practice some of the skills learnt with the regular class lesson materials.
 There is also a quiz you must complete and answer correctly in order to pass this training.

 Additionally, each month the teaching quality department evaluates one of your lessons and provides you with detailed feedback.
 This is unlike other online ESL companies, who don’t really provide much feedback into the teacher’s performance.
 Whales English helps teachers by informing them of what is working well in their lessons e.g. teaching style or relationship with students and any areas of improvement e.g. time management or use of props.